Diarrhea: Cancer Treatment Side Effect

 - Keep your anal area clean and dry.
 Try using warm water and wipes to stay clean.
 It may help to take warm, shallow baths.
 These are called sitz baths.

-Talking With Your Health Care Team about Diarrhea
+Questions to Ask Your Health Care Team about Diarrhea

 Prepare for your visit by making a list of questions to ask.
 Consider adding these questions to your list: